-The ColdFire IAR Assembler defines a set of symbols for use in assembler source files.
+The IAR Assembler for S08 defines a set of symbols for use in assembler source files.
 The symbols provide information about the current assembly, allowing you to test them in preprocessor directives or include them in the assembled code.
 The strings returned by the assembler are enclosed in double quotes.